PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 #### DNA Precipitation

-* To the Elution and Input:
+* To the IPs and Input:

   + Add 1/100th of glycogen
   + Add 1/10th of Sodium Acetate 3M